ranjeetsohanpal/ranjeetsohanpal/README.md

 ## Hi there 👋

 I am majoring in B.Tech Electrical Engineering at IIT Ropar,India.
+I am looking for projects in Data Science and Machine Learning and will be more than happy to contribute.

 ## 🛠️ **Tech Stack & Skills**